LucasBehrendt/science-quiz/README.md

 - [Font Awesome](https://fontawesome.com/) - The icon in the site was provided by Font Awesome.

-- [Git](https://git-scm.com/) - Git was used through the Gitpod terminal to commit to Git and push to Github.
+- [Git](https://git-scm.com/) - Git was used through the Gitpod terminal to commit to Git and push to GitHub.

-- [Github](https://github.com/) - All code for the site is stored on Github after being pushed from Git.
-Github Pages serves as host for the site.
+- [GitHub](https://github.com/) - All code for the site is stored on GitHub after being pushed from Git.
+GitHub Pages serves as host for the site.

 - [Google Fonts](https://fonts.google.com/) - The font used on the site was imported from Google Fonts.